Crystal-Knight/Rav3nWolf2.github.io/README.md

 2. Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
 150 words)

 For a fully functional website all of these components must be deployed, a domain, DNS or Domain Name Server, web Servers and web browsers.
 A domain is under the control of a registry from which you would have to purchase to have control of.
 A DNS or Domain Name Sever is the equivalent to a IP address and easier for Humans to remember then a string of numbers.
-A web server is a combination of hardware and software, the hardware holds all the files needed in order for a website to display all the input a user sees, and the software at a minimum is a user protocol such as a HTTP.
+A web server is a combination of hardware and software, the hardware holds all the files needed  for a website to display all the input a user sees, and the software at a minimum is a user protocol such as a HTTP.
 And lastly, a web browser is a program such as Fire-Fox.

 3. Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
 150 words)